Parametric study on the water impacting of a free-falling symmetric wedge based on the extended von Karman's momentum theory: Methodology and Computational Setup

 The theoretical formulation expressed by equations \eqref{eq:amax}-\eqref{eq:threepara} and \eqref{eq:threeparaGamma}-\eqref{eq:gamma} is herein numerically tested and validated by using the commercial package Star CCM+ as the two-phase flow solver.
 In the present study the unsteady incompressible Reynolds-averaged Navier-Stokes equations with a standard $k-\omega$ two-equation turbulence model are solved by the finite volume method.
 The governing equations for the continuity condition and the momentum conservation condition can be written as:

-where $u_i$ and $u_j$ ($i,j$ = 1,2,3) are the time averaged value of velocity, $x_i$ and $x_j$ ($i,j$ = 1,2,3) are spatial coordinate component, $\rho$ is the fluid density, $p$ is fluid pressure, $\nu$ is the fluid kinematic viscosity, $- \rho \overline{u'_i u'_j}$ is Reynolds stress, and $g_i$ is gravitational acceleration in the $i$-th direction.
+where $u_i$ and $u_j$ ($i,j$ = 1,2,3) are the time averaged value of velocity, $x_i$ and $x_j$ ($i,j$ = 1,2,3) are the spatial coordinate components, $\rho$ is the fluid density, $p$ is the fluid pressure, $\nu$ is the fluid kinematic viscosity, $- \rho \overline{u'_i u'_j}$ is the Reynolds stress, and $g_i$ is the gravitational acceleration in the $i$-th direction.

 The Semi-Implicit Pressure Linked Equations (SIMPLE) algorithm is employed to achieve an implicit coupling between pressure and velocity, and the gradient is reconstructed with the Green-Gauss Node Based method.
 The modified High Resolution Interface Capturing (HRIC) scheme is adopted for volume fraction transport.
-The convection terms, as well as diffusion terms, are turned into algebraic parameters using second-order upwind and second-order central methods, respectively.
+The convection terms, as well as the diffusion terms, are turned into algebraic parameters using second-order upwind and second-order central methods, respectively.
 The unsteady terms are discretized in the time domain by applying a second-order implicit scheme.

 Volume of fluid (VOF) scheme, originally proposed by \cite{hirt1981volume}, is used in the present computational scheme to capture the water-air interface by introducing a variable, $\alpha_\mathrm{w}$, called the volume fraction of the water in the computational cell, which varies between 0 (air) and 1 (water) and is defined as: